web-infra-dev/modern.js/website/builder/src/en/api/builder-instance.md

 ## builder.startDevServer

-启动本地 Dev Server，基于 Modern.js Dev Server 实现。
+Start the local Dev Server, based on the Modern.js Dev Server.

 - **Type**